fishinwind/workshop/content/Classes/class-7.rst

         | tr "_" "\t" \
         > $windowbed

+Note that each window now has a unique number, and the relative positions of each window of a given number are the same.
+For example, all the windows labeled "1" are 2000 bases upstream of the original annotated TSS.

 What would the signal look like if we didn't do this?

 Map signal to the annotations